nymlab/dao-contracts/contracts/cw-proposal-single/README.md

 Another change is that the v1 addes a message (fire and forget) for requesting deposit from the proposer.
 This means that proposals can be created without a deposit.
+This is already addressed in v2 `pre-proposal` contracts.

 This fork updates that to call `ProposalTransfer` in vectis-govec contract and the reply is handled.

 [vectisdao]: https://github.com/nymlab/vectis